open/close all folders

-- In the Star Wars EU novel Shatterpoint, Kar Vastor pulls this on Mace Windu, biting Mace's neck and unsuccessfully trying to tear out his jugular in an vicious unarmed brawl.
+- In the Star Wars Legends novel Shatterpoint, Kar Vastor pulls this on Mace Windu, biting Mace's neck and unsuccessfully trying to tear out his jugular in an vicious unarmed brawl.

 - In Battlestar Galactica (2003), a rape is averted when the intended victim bites off her attacker's ear.

 - Jack Bauer kills a terrorist guard this way in the Season 6 premiere of 24, biting the guy's throat out.

 - Kamen Rider Amazon regularly bit the shit out of his foes.
 Along with the gore, this was likely one reason Moral Guardians complained; a bite to the neck is a heck of a lot easier for kids to imitate than a Rider Kick.

 - Cordelia in Buffy the Vampire Slayer once held off a vampire by sinking her teeth into his arm.

 - In the CSI episode "Bite Me", the investigation of bite marks leads to Dr. Jeri "Buffy" Cohen, a bite fetishist with a prominent set of choppers.
 Cohen's a dead end, but she does willingly give up a video showing her pleasuring a 'client' by biting him.
 Eeek.

 - CSI NY Greg Sanders got bit by a perp who had delusions that a large number of authority figures were The Reptilians.